initialxy/webapp-annotated-build-scaffolding/README.md

 Take a look at `src/index.html` for more details.

 To build AMD modules.
-Simply use a special usemin build, `amd`.
+Simply use a special `amd` build type.

 ```html
 <!-- build:amd js/amd/amd.js -->